-We provide answers to these questions.
-This paper presents a thorough study of TCP-like windowbased congestion control schemes that utilize history information, in addition to current window size.
-These schemes are fundamentally different from memory-less AIMD [1, 3] and binomial schemes [4].
+binomial schemes [4].
 The only history used in our schemes is the window size at the time of detecting the last loss.
-Such a small step allows a much broader exploration of TCP-friendly congestion controls than memory-less AIMD and binomial schemes.
+Such a small step allows a much broader exploration of TCP-friendly congestion controls than memoryless AIMD and binomial schemes.
 To this end, we propose a spectrum of window-based congestion controls possessing high smoothness in steady state, while reacting promptly to sudden changes in network conditions.
-We analyze the smoothness, transient behavior, and performance tradeoffs of this new spectrum of controls, of which our recently proposed SIMD [10] is an instance.
+We analyze the smoothness, transient behavior, and performance tradeoffs of this new spectrum of controls, of which our recently proposed square-increase/multiplicative-decrease (SIMD) [10] is an instance.
+In SIMD, the congestion window size increases super-linearly, in proportion to the square of the time elapsed since the detection of the last loss event (alternatively, the increase is inversely proportional to the window size at the time of last loss detection).
+Thus, SIMD has high aggressiveness and fast convergence to fairness.

-Our work is the first step toward exploring a new design space between memory-less window-based congestion control schemes and equation-based schemes which use more history information.
-Compared to memory-less window-based schemes, our controls improve the transient behavior by using history.
+Our work is the first step toward exploring a new design space between memoryless window-based congestion control schemes and equation-based schemes which use more history information.
+Compared to memoryless window-based schemes, our controls improve the transient behavior by using history.
 Compared to equation-based schemes, our controls have several unique properties: the self-clocking nature of window-based schemes, and simple modifications to TCP's implementation.

 The remainder of this paper is organized as follows.
-We propose our controls in Section 2, and define our TCP-friendly controls in Section 3.
-We analyze the tradeoffs among smoothness, aggressiveness, and responsiveness in Section 4.
-The convergence properties of our SIMD instance is studied in Section 5.
-Our results from extensive simulations using the ns simulator [11] are presented in Section 6.
-We revisit related work in Section 7 and finally conclude the paper.
+We propose our controls in Section II, and define our TCP-friendly controls in Section III.
+We analyze the tradeoffs among smoothness, aggressiveness, and responsiveness in Section IV.
+The convergence properties of our SIMD instance is studied in Section V. Our results from extensive simulations using the ns simulator [11] are presented in Section VI.
+We revisit related work in Section VII and, finally, conclude the paper.